 Parrots risk starvation if they don’t get sufficient food, so they have fast-working digestive systems.

 How Do Parrots Digest Food?

-As parrots eat a range of foods that are hard to digest, like seeds and pellets, the digestive process is well adapted to cope with these foods in the body.
+As parrots eat a range of foods that are hard to digest, such as seeds and pellets, the digestive process is well adapted to cope with these foods.

-The digestive system is also adapted to get the most from the food a parrot finds in the shortest amount of time.
+The digestive system is adapted to glean the most from the food a parrot finds in the shortest amount of time.
 This is key to its survival from starvation and predators who know to attack when a parrot is preoccupied with eating.